-The absence of a secondary market for chattel loans on manufactured homes also substantially hinders credit availability.
+The absence of a secondary market for chattel loans on manufactured homes also substantially hinders credit availability and affordability.
 Although Fannie Mae purchases manufactured home loans, its purchase program is limited to loans secured by manufactured homes that are classified as real property.
-By characterizing allBecause approximately three-quarters of manufactured homes are on land owned by the homeowner, characterizing these homes as real property, could significantly expand the pool of mortgages that qualify for Fannie Mae's purchase program could greatly expand, thereby increasing capital, as will enabling homes on leased land to be classified as real property.
-As a result, more credit will be available and decreasing at lower interest rates.
-Moreover, Fannie Mae has stated that it will standardize standardizing underwriting, valuation, and documentation for manufactured home real property loans, which will facilitate the secondary market in the same ways for these loans as it has for the secondary market for site-built home loans.
+Because approximately three-quarters of manufactured homes are on land owned by the homeowner, characterizing these homes as real property could significantly expand the pool of mortgages that qualify for Fannie Mae's purchase program, as will enabling homes on leased land to be classified as real property.
+As a result, more credit will be available and at lower interest rates.
+Moreover, Fannie Mae is standardizing underwriting, valuation, and documentation for manufactured home real property loans, which will facilitate the secondary market for these loans as it has for the secondary market for site-built home loans.

-Therefore, to increase credit affordability and availability, subsection (fe) provides that, if the purchase of a manufactured home purchase that will be classified as real property is financed with a loan secured by the home, the security interest in the home must be conveyed by a mortgage or deed of trust.
+Therefore, to increase credit affordability and availability, subsection (e) provides that, if the purchase of a manufactured home that will be classified as real property is financed with a loan secured by the home, the security interest in the home must be conveyed by a mortgage or deed of trust.
 Because mortgage financing may be more difficult to obtain if the home is affixed on land that the homeowner does not own, the owner can elect to classify the home as personal property and finance the purchase with a chattel loan.

-The alternative language is included in subsection (fe) because states differ on whether only mortgages, only deeds of trust, or both can be used to secure real property loans.
+The alternative language is included in subsection (e) because states differ on whether only mortgages, only deeds of trust, or both can be used to secure real property loans.